 When parents of minor children break up, they have an obligation to put the interests of their sons and daughters first.
-At Rafool, LLC, in Miami, we advise Florida and other clients on the legal steps they can take to establish a safe, supportive environment for their children.
+Rafool, LLC are Miami child custody attorneys who advise Florida and other clients on the legal steps they can take to establish a safe, supportive environment for their children.
 Our accomplished lawyers handle child custody issues with the skill and compassion that these situations deserve.
 Whether parents have split up amicably or are engaged in a bitter dispute, we recognize that the best outcome almost always includes custody agreements that allow both parents to maintain strong relationships with their children.
 However, when it is necessary to pursue sole responsibility to safeguard the child’s well-being, we will develop a formidable argument.

-Diligent advocates work to deliver a positive resolution for young people
+Diligent Florida custody lawyers work to deliver a positive resolution for young people

 Since 2008, Florida law has adopted different terms than those used by many other jurisdictions to refer to child custody.
 Residential custody and visitation are collectively referred to as time-sharing in the state statutes.
 What some states call legal custody is called parental responsibility here.
 While these terms may differ from those of other states, Florida, like all states, requires its courts to make custody decisions based on what they believe to be the child’s best interests.
 If you have a custody dispute, our attorneys can explain the following potential results: